nasa/concept-tagging-api/README.md

 # OCIO STI Concept Tagging Service

 An API for exposing models created with [STI concept training](https://github.com/nasa/concept-tagging-training).
+This project was written about [here](https://strategy.data.gov/proof-points/2019/05/28/improving-data-access-and-data-man) for the Federal Data Strategy Incubator Project.

 ## Index
 1. [Using Endpoint](#using-endpoint)